Create Cool Flip Effect With CSS3 3D Rotation For UI Design

 </section>

-As you can see above, we contain the front and back face in two different <div>.
-At the front face, we will have a link, which will flip the Passbook when clicked.
-Whilst on the back face, we also have a link to flip it back.
+As shown above, we contain the front and back faces in two separate <div> elements.
+The front face has a link that flips the Passbook when clicked.
+The back face also has a link to flip it back.

 CSS

-I will assume you have created a new CSS file.
-In this stylesheet, we will first specify the Passbook dimension and set the transform style to preserve-3d, that way the child elements will be transformed into 3D as well.
-And, we also added a transition effect to make the flip run smoothly.
+Assuming you have created a new CSS file: In this stylesheet, we first specify the Passbook dimensions and set the `transform-style` to `preserve-3d`.
+This ensures child elements are also transformed in 3D space.
+We also add a transition effect for a smooth flip animation.

 .passbook {